SemenLV/cv/cv.md

 # Sergii Semenchuk

-## Data Engineer
+## Senior Platform Engineer
  - email ssemenchuk@gmail.com
  - mobile 07708796829
- - home 01439798337
- - skype ssemenchuk
- - address `Broadway Foot, Hawnby, YO62 5LT`
+ - address `158 Speckledwood way, Newcastle upon Tyne NE13 9ED`
  - [linkedin sergii-semenchuk-9310884](https://www.linkedin.com/in/sergii-semenchuk-9310884/)

 ## Objective
-    Seasoned Engineer with over 18 years of experience.
-    Extensive knowledge in ETL, DW, Data pipelines, and API processing.
+    Experienced Engineer with over 18 years of expertise in ETL, Data Warehousing, Data Pipelines, and API processing.
-    Strong background in designing and developing data pipelines using Python, bash or ETL tools such as Matillion.
+    Proven track record in designing and developing data pipelines using Python, Bash, and ETL tools such as Matillion.
-    Exceptional skills in optimizing queries, demonstrate proficiency in SQL.
+    Highly skilled in optimizing queries and demonstrating proficiency in SQL.
-    Experienced in working with Docker containers to develop and deploy data pipelines.
+    Extensive experience in using Docker containers for developing and deploying data pipelines.
-    Passionate about investigating and transforming data, my motivation and hardworking nature enable me to remain eager to learn.
+    Passionate about data investigation and transformation, with a strong motivation and hardworking nature that drives continuous learning.
-    My expertise also encompasses migration from on-premises sources to the cloud.
+    Expertise in migrating from on-premises sources to the cloud.
-    Solid understanding of software development processes and information technologies, adept at working independently or collaboratively.
+    Solid understanding of software development processes and information technologies, with the ability to work independently or collaboratively.
-    Skilled in AWS web services, including Redshift, Snowflake, RDS, ECS, Lambda, S3 etc.
+    Proficient in AWS web services, including Redshift, Snowflake, RDS, ECS, Lambda, S3, and more.
-    Active and enthusiastic personality, excellent problem-solving skills.
+    Active and enthusiastic personality with excellent problem-solving skills.
-    Possess a understanding of Agile methodology and its role in promoting iterative development, continuous improvement, and customer satisfaction.
-    Confident in my ability to analyze and transform data effectively.

 ## Skills
 |        |                                                                            |                    |                                                                                         |       | |